-- ¾ c Crushed Saltine Crackers about 10 crackers
+- ¾ c Crushed Saltine Crackers (about 10 crackers)

 - 2 c Canola Oil

 Have a dredging station ready with three rimmed trays or pie dishes.
-In the first tray whisk together 1 c flour, 1 tsp of salt and a ½ tsp of pepper.
+In the first tray whisk together 1 cup flour, 1 teaspoon of salt and a ½ teaspoon of pepper.
 In the second try, combine milk and eggs.
-For the third tray, whisk together 1 c flour, cracker crumbs, 1 ½ tsp salt and 1 tsp black pepper.
+For the third tray, whisk together 1 cup flour, cracker crumbs, 1 ½ teaspoon salt, and 1 teaspoon black pepper.

 In the meantime, dredge each piece of steak in the flour mixture, then the egg wash, followed by the flour-cracker mixture.
 Make sure to coat both sides of the steak strips thoroughly and evenly across each station.